spikelynch/annales/output/annales.md

 ###4.D.I

-Whitelin Genan retired to his home in Fent, repelete with the menchablession of the palace.
+Whitelin Genan retired to his home in Fent, replete with the menchablession of the palace.

 The Temple of Uhis was collapsed by a lightning bolt.